 The office offers a wide range of services for international students, including orientation, immigration updates, cross-cultural programming, and other support services necessary to ease the transition of international students into the U.S. culture.
 American college students play a vital role in this process by volunteering to serve as mentors to new international students through the Global Connect program.

-Several established student organizations receive support from the International and Multicultural Student Services Office, including the Black Student Association, the Chinese Student Association, the Hispanic Student Association, the Indian Student Association, the Association for Cultural Interaction, and the Japanese Student Organization.
-Working together, programs are developed and sponsored throughout the year to educate faculty, staff, and students regarding international and multicultural heritage.
+Several established student organizations receive support from the International and Multicultural Student Services Office, including the Black Student Association, the Chinese Student Association, the Hispanic Student Association, the Indian Student Association, the Japanese Student Association, the Saudi Student Association and the Association for Cultural Interaction.
+Working together, programs are developed and sponsored throughout the year to educate faculty, staff and students regarding international and multicultural heritage.

 The mission of the ATU English Language Institute (ELI) is to provide classes that assist non-native speakers of English in developing the English language skills necessary to successfully pursue academic work in a United States college or university.
-The ELI accomplishes the mission by delivering non-credit English as a Second Language (ESL) academic reading, writing, and speaking and note-taking instruction for English language deficient students.
-While the ELI is an integral part of the Office of International and Multicultural Student Services, it welcomes students from diverse backgrounds whether international or U.S. resident.
-Additional information may be obtained by calling (479) 964-3272, faxing (479) 880-2039, or writing to the Coordinator of the English Language Institute, Tomlinson Room 029, Arkansas Tech University, Russellville, Arkansas 72801, U.S.A.
+The ELI accomplishes the mission by delivering non-credit English as a Second Language (ESL) academic reading, writing, speaking and note-taking instruction for English language deficient students.
+As part of the Department of English and World Languages, ELI welcomes students from diverse backgrounds whether international or U.S. resident.
+Additional information may be obtained by calling (479) 964-3272, faxing (479) 880-2039, or writing to the Coordinator of the English Language Institute, Tomlinson Room 011, Arkansas Tech University, Russellville, Arkansas 72801, U.S.A.

 Arkansas Tech University is approved by the State Approving Agency for Veterans as a school (college, university, etc.) whereby veterans and dependents of deceased or disabled veterans may obtain subsistence while working toward a degree.
 Eligible students should contact the Office of Veteran Services to obtain information regarding school attendance under the following program: Title 38, Chapter 30, Montgomery GI Bill for Veterans; Title 38, Chapter 32, Veterans Educational Assistance Program (VEAP); Title 38, Chapter 33, Post-9/11 GI Bill; Title 38, Chapter 35, Survivors and Dependents Education; Title 10, Chapter 1606, Montgomery GI Bill for Selective Reserves; and Title 10, Chapter 1607, Reserve Educational Assistance Program.